gaspare-mascolino/knowledge/pages/music.md

 A legato indicates that musical notes are played or sung smoothly and connected.
 That is, the player makes a transition from note to note with no intervening silence.

 <center><img src="/images/music/legato.png"></center>

+## **Production**

+**Audio interface**

+- Bit (directly proportional to the amplitude of the sound) ~ 64 bit (1 bit = 6dB)
+- Buffer size (number of samples in a second):
+    - 256 in recording (less latency)
+    - 1024 in reproduction, mixing, mastering (more latency)

+!!!
+Note
+    To avoid latency it could be useful separate instrument from audio recording in two different projects with pre-mix

+**Kind of files**

+- Wave -> default
+- Broadcast Wave
+- AIFF -> apple
+- FLAC

+**Techique of recording**

+- Input fader never touched
+- In recording max volume: -5dB / -6dB